Mounting Samba on MAC OSX

 - Click connect

-In the SMB/CIFS Authentication window supply your UNIX username and your current UNIX password.
+In the SMB/CIFS Authentication window supply your CS username and password.

 The workgroup field can be left blank

 Now your home directory should be mapped, and available under Finder -> Shared -> smb.cs.toronto.edu -> [username].

 When editing files in your public_html directory (or another directory that is a symbolic link you may experience problems saving your files with certain editors such as TextEdit.